 Emergency personnel also transported the alleged wrong-way driver to the hospital.
 When he left the hospital on Wednesday, August 5, police took him into custody.
 The police report also states that the California man was allegedly intoxicated at the time of the fatal wreck.

-If you or a family member is a victim in a traffic accident, it is possible to speak about the case with Odessa car accident lawyer.
+If you or a family member have been a victim of a car accident, it is possible to speak about the case with Odessa car accident lawyer.
 Our firm offers such a consultation free of charge.
 To learn more about our services, please contact us.